 The farm gate footprint differs significantly between the production and the consumption of products.
 Those countries producing higher amounts of beef and veal or dairy products have higher production footprints, but the consumption footprints can be lower if exports of animal products are significant (e.g. Ireland, France).
-The highest farm gate GHG footprints of food consumed per capita are mostly in northern countries with a high proportion of animal products in their diet (e.g. Denmark, Ireland, Sweden) while the lowest are mostly in eastern countries, the highest footprint is in Greece, at $1.2 \text{ t} \text{ CO}2 \text{ eq}$, due to the high consumption of sheep and goat meat and milk.
+The highest farm gate GHG footprints of food consumed per capita are mostly in northern countries with a high proportion of animal products in their diet (e.g. Denmark, Ireland, Sweden) while the lowest are mostly in eastern countries (Poland, Bulgaria and Slovakia).
+Among Mediterranean countries, the highest footprint is in Greece, at 1.2 t CO2 eq, due to the high consumption of sheep and goat meat and milk.